2025–26 All-Ireland Junior Club Hurling Championship

-The 2025–26 All-Ireland Junior Club Hurling Championship is the 22nd staging of the All-Ireland Junior Club Hurling Championship, the Gaelic Athletic Association's intermediate inter-county club hurling tournament.
-The championship is scheduled to run from 25 October 2025 to January 2026.
+The 2025–26 All-Ireland Junior Club Hurling Championship was the 22nd staging of the All-Ireland Junior Club Hurling Championship, the Gaelic Athletic Association's junior inter-county club hurling tournament.
+The championship ran from 25 October 2025 to 10 January 2026.

+The All-Ireland final was played at Croke Park in Dublin on 10 January 2025, between Kilbrittain of Cork and Easkey of Sligo, in what was a first championship meeting between the teams.
+Kilbrittain won the match by 0–19 to 0–18 and became the seventh team from Cork to win the title.

+Burt's Liam Óg McKinney was the championship's top scorer with 1-43.